masudias/dynamic-recyclerview/README.md

 I've been in trouble sometimes with `RecyclerView` when multiple lists are needed to be shown in a single page of the application.
-Its not a very good idea actually to have multiple lists in a single layout but however, the idea of having a `ScrollView` and the lists inside that `ScrollView` is even worse.
+IMHO, its not a very good idea to have multiple lists in a single layout, however, the idea of having a `ScrollView` and the lists inside that `ScrollView` is worse.

 I had to implement a `ListView` inside a `ScrollView` once and yes it was not a very good experience.
 Firstly, my list was not scrolling at all.
 Then I had to add some code to disable the scrolling when the touch is detected inside the list.
 It was not a very good idea of solving the actual problem.
 I had another problem of having a fixed height of the `ListView`.
 In case of list items with dynamic heights, the solution failed.